 Water: Keep the soil evenly moist, but not soggy while plant is growing and flowering.
+Pots are usually packed tightly with roots, so water often.
 Use lime-free water because lime will make the soil alkaline.
-Keep soil barely moist in winter.
+Water sparingly in winter, when hydrangea is resting.

 Humidity: Average room humidity (around 40-50% relative humidity).
 If your indoor air is dry, use one of these easy ways to increase humidity for your houseplants.

 Temperature: Keep your hydrangea plant as cool as possible to prolong the flowering time.
 Preferably below 60°F/16°C.